Elmanyer/EQUILIPY_CutFEM/README.md

     $ python TS-CASE.py

 The mesh used for the simulation may be changed by commenting and uncommenting the adequate lines.
 These test-suites represent the simulations corresponding to the *FIXED*-boundary analytical cases, for the *LINEAR*, *NONLINEAR* and *ZHENG* plasma current models, and the *FREE*-boundary problem with *PROFILES* plasma current model.

-To launch other simulations, the user may use testing files *MainTestEquilipyFIXED.ipynb* and *MainTestEquilipyFREE.ipynb*, where all available meshes have been included.
-For fixed-boundary problem simulations, meshes can be adjusted to the fixed plasma cross-section (*-REDUCED* meshes); on the other hand, for free-boundary problem simulations larger meshes should be used, preparing for plasma cross-ection deformations.

 ## *INPUT FILE*